ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 7. Added "Castigated by Divinity" as a possible consequence of fighting Dame Aylin's Moonlight Slivers, Raphael, and Valeria.
 8. Added a Death Knight clone (Stalker Svignee) to the courtyard battle.
 9. Many More Monsters is back! (the author made his own EO compatability patch).
 10. Increased XP requirements across Listo's early levels.
+Reaching level 12 requires about 12,500 more XP than before.
+The last 3 levels (18, 19, 20) require about 3000 more total.
+The total XP requirement to hit level 20 in Listo has increased from about 385k to 400k.
+11. Removed Controlled Chaos from the swamp redcaps.
+I realize now that making you face 4 enemies that can all trigger wild magic surges on you is kind of mean. (hard mode CX still has it).
+12. Brought the hard CX config up to date with changes in the main config.
-11. Degreaser edits to enemy templates (these changes are overwritten if any specific creature has a more specific stat block from Larian):
+13. Degreaser edits to enemy templates (these changes are overwritten if any specific creature has a more specific stat block from Larian):
    * Deva: Resists Necrotic, has "Divine Health" and ignores disease and Poison.
    * Merregon: Vulnerable to Radiant, Fighter tagged.
    * Ogres: Increased reach, Barbarian tagged, able to rage.
    * Dopplegangers: Rogue tagged, Assassin subclass features, resists psychic damage, deals extra poison damage.
    * Deathknights: Paladin tagged.
+   * Harpy: Vulnerable to piercing, lightning, and cold.
+   * Being evil has more consequences: Dame Aylin's Moonlight Slivers, Aylin herself, and Valeria are capable of inflicting the player with "Castigated By Divinity" if you start a fight.

 ## Listonomicon v3.5